Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

 Descriptions of additional association rule metrics can be found in the [Association Analysis chapter](http://www-users.cs.umn.edu/~kumar/dmbook/ch6.pdf) of [Introduction to Data Mining](http://www-users.cs.umn.edu/~kumar/dmbook/index.php) by Tan, Steinbach, and Kumar.

 When making personalized offers, one may be willing to tolerate relatively low confidence values.
-For example, if 20% of customers who buy ketchup also buy mustard, the rule \{ ketchup \} -> \{ \textrm{mustard} \} will be broken 80% of the time, but the purchasing trend is still strong enough to merit a recommendation.
+For example, if 20% of customers who buy ketchup also buy mustard, the rule \{ ketchup \} -> \{ mustard \} will be broken 80% of the time, but the purchasing trend is still strong enough to merit a recommendation.
 By contrast, a lower bound on support can help avoid a large number of "false positive" association rules that would cause confusion for users.

 Downsides of the association rule approach include:
 - Long runtimes may be required when the retailer's product catalog is large.
 (The rate of runtime growth with product number can be reduced by setting a maximum number of items that may be included in a single rule.)
 - Association rules should be recreated when new products are added: unlike hybrid recommenders, association rules cannot recommend new products on the basis of similarity to other products in the catalog.

 Association rule mining packages are available in R (e.g., [arules](https://cran.r-project.org/web/packages/arules/index.html)) and Python (e.g., [apriori](https://github.com/asaini/Apriori)).
-These packages typically require that the product identifiers in each transaction be provided in the form of a list: in Joseph Mart's case, this requires parsing each semi-structured sales transaction record to obtain a variable-length list of the products sold in the transaction.
+These packages typically require that the product identifiers in each transaction be provided in the form of a list: in Contoso Mart's case, this requires parsing each semi-structured sales transaction record to obtain a variable-length list of the products sold in the transaction.

 Exampls incorporating the `arules` package can be found in the Cortana Intelligence Gallery:
-- [Hai Ning's Assciation Rules](https://gallery.cortanaintelligence.com/CustomModule/Association-Rules-2): a code-free example including `arules` in a custom module
+- [Hai Ning's Association Rules](https://gallery.cortanaintelligence.com/CustomModule/Association-Rules-2): a code-free example including `arules` in a custom AML module
 - [Martin Machac's Frequently bought together - market basket analyses using ARULES](https://gallery.cortanaintelligence.com/Experiment/Frequently-bought-together-market-basket-analyses-using-ARULES-1): includes a custom R script to load and run the `arules` package from a Script Bundle

 ## Best Practices for Model Training and Evaluation